NoudH/Youtube-Big-Thumbnail-Reverter/README.md

 Everyone that does not want to scroll 3 minutes to go through their recommended list or just people who do not like the looks of the current style.

 ## Installation
-This stylesheet can be used in extension like Stylus ([Chrome](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne) / [FireFox](https://addons.mozilla.org/en-US/firefox/addon/styl-us/)) or any extension that allows you to inject your own stylesheets on a website.
+This stylesheet can be used with extensions like Stylus ([Chrome](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne) / [FireFox](https://addons.mozilla.org/en-US/firefox/addon/styl-us/)) or any extension that allows you to inject your own stylesheets on a website.

 ## Please note
 This stylesheet was made based on a screenshot I took a couple of days before youtube hit me with the big thumbnails update.
 However, since I only made a screenshot of my screen at it's native resolution (1920x1080p), this stylesheet might not have the same result on other resolutions.
 If this is the case, please use the issue tracker above (please provide a screenshot of what it should look like or your own css implemention/fixes).